-Welch: In the private boarding school sector, there are many similarities in management practices.
+Welch: In the private boarding school sector, there are many similarities in management practices.Bailey: Every school, consisting of one building or many, requires people who can maintain and plan for the future of that school.
+We all face similar challenges in our everyday work, whether we divide those challenges up among a large facilities staff, or have a handful of people wearing multiple hats attending to those needs.

-Bailey: Every school, consisting of one building or many, requires people who can maintain and plan for the future of that school.
-We all face simular challenges in our everyday work, One really important thing: it is difficult, if not impossible, to be successful in K-12 facilities unless you are involved in the school community.
+One really important thing: it is difficult, if not impossible, to be successful in K-12 facilities unless you are involved in the school community.